 What is a CSA?

 CSA stands for Community Supported Agriculture.
 CSA is an agricultural model that re-connects people to their local food source.
 How does it work?
 Customers become members of Shared Legacy Farms CSA by pre-purchasing a “share” of the season’s harvest (for 19 weeks), thus making a financial commitment to the farm and developing a personal sense of ownership with their food source.
-In the 2013 season we are offering several membership options — an Organic Vegetable Share (both family-size and half-size), a Fruit Share (one standard size), an Egg Share (Full and half), maple syrup, and our Food to Share program.
+In the 2014 season we are offering several membership options — an Organic Vegetable Share (both family-size and half-size), a Fruit Share (one standard size), an Egg Share (full and half), maple syrup, raw honey, and our Food to Share program.

 Members have the option of gathering their share at on six locations: the Perrysburg Farmer’s Market, Jewish Family Services (Sylvania), Port Clinton, Owens-Illinois (O-I) in Levis Commons, Toledo Farmer’s Market, or Shared Legacy Farms (Elmore).